ontop/ontop-website/dev/internals/iq.md

 namely an expression whose evaluation will always be a singleton set containing the 0-ary tuple.

 See [the dedicated section](/research/iq-formal#true-node) for a precise characterization.

+#### Native node

+A native node is defined from a native query string (e.g. a SQL string) and explicits the datatypes of the variables returned by the native query.
+It is generated at the end of query reformulation.
+It is not used in the mapping.

+#### Values node

+*Since 4.2.0*.
+A Values node, similarily to the `VALUES` keyword in SQL and SPARQL, represents an "embedded table" having its rows embedded in the query.

 ### Non-leaf node types